davidespihernandez/jwt-java-rest-backend/README.md

 - REST controllers, using JSON
 - Flyway as the database migration tool
 - Custom exception handling in controllers
+- Automatic tests for services and controllers (MVC)

 ##Frontend
 - Reactjs